Activism hacks and a practical worksheet for busy moms

 In fact, postelection, anxiety has swelled the numbers of Americans who are sleepless, depressed, self-medicating, and rushing in droves to their local counselors and therapists.
 One therapist mused about President Trump, “He says he’s the jobs president—well, he certainly is for me and my fellow therapists.”
 Many others have coined a new term: Trump Anxiety Disorder.
 Washington, DC, therapist Elisabeth LaMotte told Canada’s CBC News that many of her patients have “a collective anxiety,” that they feel “on edge about how potentially dire the president’s decisions could be.”

 It’s been said that nothing diminishes anxiety faster than action.
-So, here are some activist hacks and a downloadable “cheat sheet” that we hope will make it just a little bit easier for you to resist.
+So, with Women’s March 2019 now upon us (1/19/19), here are some activist hacks and a downloadable “cheat sheet” that we hope will inspire you and make it just a little bit easier for you to continue resisting well beyond this year’s march.
 We thank you for your activism.
 Stay safe and strong.

 1. Write postcards to elected officials, and call them to express your concerns and demand action: